DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 - a fully functional Docker and Docker Compose install;
 - a web browser (our tests have been made with Google Chrome, Mozilla Firefox, and Safari).

-See REQUIREMENTS.md file for more details.
+See the `REQUIREMENTS.md` file for more details.

 ## Running VariMetrics

-All the scripts in this section are located and executed from the root of the project.
+All the scripts in this section are located and executed from the root of the VariMetrics artifact.

 ### Reusing the existing Docker image